 At work we all have had our little run-ins with the Fruth ghost.
-He is usually a ghost which moves things around and makes noises - not one that you see.
-Although there are a couple of people who claim to have seen "him".
+He is usually a poltergeist type ghost which moves things around and makes noises - not one that you see.
+There are a couple of people who claim to have seen "him".
 According to my friend Kim, his name is Oscar and he is a butcher.
 (Our store used to be a Kroger's grocery store before it was a Fruth).
 It was a cemetery before that.

 Sometimes after we close you will hear somebody talking in the back and no one will be there or you will hear a noise that makes you wonder "how did that happen?"
 More than anything things mysteriously move for no reason.
 I have had several "encounters" with what I consider to be the ghost and I have heard the noises and the voices after closing.

 I was walking down an aisle once when I first started working at Fruth.
 There was a whole pile of comic books in the floor.
 I picked them up and put them in their place and I started to walk off.
 After taking a few steps all the comic books fell in the floor again.
 I silently cussed myself for not putting them back properly and I went back and put them firmly back on the shelf in their proper place.
 I walked off again.
 When I was about halfway down the aisle I heard one of the comic books fall again.

 "Well Crap!"
 I thought to myself as I turned to go back to the comic books.
 As I turned another one fell in the floor, then another and then another.
 They were falling one at a time as if someone was thumbing through them one by one making them fall.
 This happened until they were all in the floor again.
 I decided that I would just leave them alone and I walked off.
 If someone wanted them in the floor then who was I to argue about it!

 Last year I was standing at my register.
 I watched a package with a flag pole holder in it fly off the peg and go all the way across the aisle before it dropped to the ground.
 These are heavy items and it didn't just fall off the shelf, it flew across the aisle and dropped straight down!